botamochi6277/tamiya_cam_robot/readme.md

 We cannot generally run rosnode as root.
-On the other hand, only root can control Pi's GPIO.
+On the other hand, only root can control Pi GPIO.

 When you run pigpiod, a demon controlling GPIO as root, ROS can controll GPIO via pigpiod.